PedroHqdeS/etl_architecture/README.md

 # ETL using Polars
 This project performs an exemplification of an ETL (Extract, Transform, Load) process on data using the Polars library.
-For this, data is extracted from some source, in this case a local source to exemplify, transformed where some rules are applied to enhance it and then stored ready for being consumed.
+For this, data is extracted from some source, in this case a local source to exemplify, transformed applying some rules to enhance it and then stored ready for being consumed.

 During the transformation process, data goes through some layers into which the Data Lake is divided.
 Thus, the ETL flow is structured into three basic parts: